zarcha/Altimit-Server/README.md

 # Altimit-Server - v0.8.0
 Open source Java server and C# Unity Client

+A Java doc folder is included for details on each function in the server.
+Just open the index.html file in an internet browser.

+Almost all client mehtods are commented with summarys for details on what they do.

 Running Server:
 ---
 Step 1: Open a cmd/terminal in this folder.